dclark-rpi/smon6502/README.md

       The RX and TX pins can also be configured at the top of `uart_6522.asm`.
     - *Motorola MC6850*.
 If you choose this UART in the config.asm file you can configure it in the `uart_6850.asm` file, most importantly the base address (default is $8100) and the serial parameters.
+ - *RP6502 RIA*.
+If you choose this UART_TYPE in the config.asm file make sure to change the following VIA := $FFD0 in the same file.

 ## Compiling SMON 6502